Moving to Canada

 Furthermore, it will give our removals expert the opportunity to carry out an international moving survey.
 This is often helpful for our clients as they can then decide what needs to be shipped to Canada, what is going into storage, and what is being sold and recycled.

-During this meeting we will ask questions regarding your budget, timeframe and any potential moving dates.
+During this meeting, we will ask questions regarding your budget, timeframe and any potential moving dates.
 Whilst these aren’t set in stone then and there, it is ideal for us to have a rough idea so we can build your bespoke moving package and suss out any additional help you may need.
-Your representative will draw up your international removal plan based solely on your needs and this will be sent to you for approval.
+Your representative will draw up your international removal plan based solely on your needs, and this will be sent to you for approval.

 Additional Removals Services to Canada

-Britannia Movers International have been helping people move all around the world for over thirty years – there is nothing we cannot handle!
+Britannia Movers International has been helping people move all around the world for over thirty years – there is nothing we cannot handle!
 Want to store some items in the UK?
 Fancy taking your car to Canada?
 Need help getting your faithful pooch to your new home?
 We can help with all of this!

-Whether you are moving to Canada or another far flung destination, we know the exact paperwork and visas you will require.
+Whether you are moving to Canada or another far-flung destination, we know the exact paperwork and visas you will require.
 We know that countless forms can be confusing so we will even help you fill them in.
 Our aim is to make your moving process as stress-free as possible, which is why we like to take as much off of your plate as we can.
-This might be your first time moving abroad, whereas we have done this countless times before, so let us impart our knowledge on you.
+This might be your first time moving abroad, whereas we have done this countless times before, so let us impart our knowledge to you.

 Storage